 The benefits of using pre-employment tests to measure specific job-related skills, as well as behavioral and cognitive aptitude, have been discussed in detail.
 We know that they help organizations rank the candidates based on their skills or behavioral traits.

 Because Microsoft Office is one of the most commonly used business tools in the workplace, it’s critical that HR teams measure candidates' knowledge of the programs.
-It’s simple to do these days, as Microsoft Office pre-employment tests are now easier to use than they have ever been.
+It’s simple to do these days, as pre-employment Office tests are now easier to use than they have ever been.

 Research on Hiring Costs